-- changes in demand for and prices and production of hydrocarbon products; - competition from third parties in our midstream energy businesses; - our debt level may limit our future financial flexibility; - operating cash flows from our capital projects may not be immediate; - a natural disaster, catastrophe, terrorist attack or similar event could result in severe personal injury, property damage and environmental damage, which could curtail our operations; - interruptions in service and fluctuations in rates of third party pipelines that affect our assets; - the imposition of additional governmental regulations that cause delays or deter new oil and gas exploration and production activities and thus reduce the level of volumes that we process, store, transport or otherwise handle; - environmental liabilities or events that are not covered by an indemnity or insurance; - new environmental regulations that limit our operations or significantly increase our operating costs; - changes in the tax treatment of publicly traded partnerships; - the impact of current and future laws, rulings and governmental regulations; and - general, economic, market or business conditions.
+- changes in demand for and production of natural gas, NGLs, crude oil, petrochemicals and refined products; particularly, a decrease in demand for NGL products by the petrochemical, refining or heating industries; - competition from third parties in our midstream energy businesses; - our debt level may limit our future financial flexibility; - operating cash flows from our capital projects may not be immediate; - a natural disaster, catastrophe, terrorist attack or similar event could result in severe personal injury, property damage and environmental damage, which could curtail our operations; - the impact of the COVID-19 pandemic on our business and operating results, and on our customers, the global economy and demand for natural gas, NGLs, crude oil, petrochemicals and refined products; - interruptions in service, including those resulting from cyber-attacks on our information technology systems, and fluctuations in rates of third party pipelines that affect our assets; - the imposition of additional governmental regulations that cause delays or deter new oil and gas exploration and production activities and thus reduce the level of volumes that we process, store, transport or otherwise handle; - environmental liabilities or events that are not covered by an indemnity or insurance; - new environmental regulations that limit our operations or significantly increase our operating costs; - changes in the tax treatment of publicly traded partnerships; - the impact of current and future laws, rulings and governmental regulations; and - general, economic, market or business conditions.

-We may also incur credit and price risk to the extent counterparties do not fulfill their obligations to us in connection with our marketing of natural gas, NGLs, propylene, refined products and/or crude oil and long-term take-or-pay agreements.
+We may also incur credit and price risk to the extent counterparties do not fulfill their obligations to us in connection with our marketing of natural gas, NGLs, crude oil, petrochemicals and refined products and long-term contracts with minimum volume commitments or fixed demand charges.

 You should not put undue reliance on any forward-looking statements.
-When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement, in the accompanying prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2018.
+When considering forward-looking statements, please review the risk factors described under "Risk Factors" in this prospectus supplement, in the accompanying prospectus, in our Annual Report on Form 10-K for the year ended December 31, 2019, in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 and in any other documents incorporated by reference herein or therein.